Key Takeaways

 - Inflammatory markers

-- Accumulated cardiovascular stress
+- The cardiovascular stress that's been building up

 The Social Jetlag Problem